Published:

 Setup time | < 30 min. | < 30 min. (install app) | 1–3 days (order device) |

 Tip: The methods are not mutually exclusive.
-Many associations combine, for example, a printed QR code (for donations and spontaneous purchases) with Tap to Pay at the main stand (for fast throughput).
+Many associations combine, for example, a printed QR code (for donations and spontaneous purchases) with Tap to Pay at the main stand (for quick throughput).

 4. Costs in detail: What an association festival really costs

-Associations are cost-sensitive – every euro counts.
-Therefore, here is a realistic calculation example for a typical village festival with 200 visitors, 80 of whom pay cashless, with an average transaction amount of EUR 12.
+Associations are cost-sensitive – every franc counts.
+Therefore, here is a realistic example calculation for a typical village festival with 200 visitors, of whom 80 pay cashless, with an average amount of EUR 12 per transaction.

 Cost factor | QR code | Tap to Pay | Card terminal |